jaykang920/x2clr/CONTRIBUTING.md

 - x2clr has many points to extend (flows, links, queues, etc).
 Extensions that can be included into the library code base should not depend on other libraries than the .NET framework itself.
-Extensions depending on third-party libraries have to be in a separate repository.
+Extensions depending on third-party libraries have to be in separate repositories.

 ## Issues